elibroftw/blog.elijahlopez.ca/content/posts/tn-visa.md

 draft: true
 tags:
   - usa
+summary: "Tips and information for Canadians applying for a TN Visa to work in the US, based on personal experience and sample letters."
 ---

 This is just an info dump of everything I've learned regarding the TN Visa from my dad and two friends.